 Traditional turkey dinner recipes also include cranberry sauce as a delicious topping.
 The cranberries in the cranberry sauce may help urinary tract infections and bring about anti-oxidation.
 They also contain fibre, vitamin C and reasonably little fat.

 While retaining some of the health benefits of cranberries in their original form, the commercial cranberry sauce adds a lot more calories, sugar, and fat, effectively negating the healthy ingredients.

-Although a homemade cranberry sauce gives more control over the ingredients, especially if you’re not the one who made it, you should definitely avoid it if you want to eat healthy on Thanksgiving Day.
+Although a homemade cranberry sauce gives more control over the ingredients, especially if you’re not the one who made it, you should definitely avoid it if you want to eat healthy on Thanksgiving or Christmas Day.

 Tip #7 – Limit How Much Ham You Eat or Avoid It Altogether